Taking care of your information

-When you enter information into a form on our website and start but don’t complete a form, make a donation or complete an order we may send you an email to check and see if there is any help we can give or any problems you encountered.
+When you enter information into a form on our website and start but don’t complete a form we may send you an email to check and see if there is any help we can give or any problems you encountered.

 If you would prefer us not to process or analyse your information, you can let us know by contacting our Team.